 Read ‘Dales On Film – A Short History’ below to see how film and TV makers have fallen in love with it, too.

-It is important to note that the Yorkshire Dales National Park Authority (YDNPA) owns less than 1% of the 841 square miles (2,179 square km) of land within the National Park.
-The vast majority is either in private ownership or is owned by organisations like the National Trust, so you need to obtain permission from the individual landowners if you wish to film here.
+The Yorkshire Dales National Park Authority owns less than 1% of the 841 square miles (2,179 square km) of land within the National Park.
+The National Park is mostly in private ownership, so you’ll need to obtain permission from the individual landowners if you want to film here.

 - Grid references